BuildOnViction/docs/docs/tomoscan/TomoScan.md

 - GasUsed: the gas used to mine the block.
 - Finality: The percentage of the network who validated this block.
 When it reach 75%, the block reach it's finality state and is added permanently to the chain.

-If you click on a block, you will find more informations such as more detailled transactions made on the block and the Blocksigner.
+If you click on a block, you will find more detailled informations such as the transactions made on the block, who created the block and the Blocksigner.
 Blocksigner is the Masternode that created the block.

 ![TomoScan block](/assets/whole_block_TomoScan.jpg)

 ## Sign and Register

-If you register, you will be able to keep a watchlist of some addresses your interested into.
+If you register, you will be able to keep a watchlist of some addresses you are interested into.
 You will receive an email notification when this address perform actions.

 Please keep in mind that TomoScan is subject to go through some changes.
 That is why your feedback is appreciated!